rosschapman/internetross/blog.md

 1. singleton pattern
 1. ambient context pattern

-I'm reminded of Rich Hickey's 2012 Rails Conf [talk](https://www.youtube.com/watch?v=rI8tNMsozo0) where he disambiguates *simple* from *easy* which are often used interchangeably.
-This linguistic casuality creates confusion about how we might truly achieve better software.
-Hickey recoups a specificity for each word through an etymological tracing.
-Simple is objective.
-Easy is relativistic.
+I'm reminded of Rich Hickey's 2012 Rails Conf [talk](https://www.youtube.com/watch?v=rI8tNMsozo0) where he disambiguates *simple* from *easy* which is a linguistic casuality which creates confusion in our industry about what "simple" or "easy" software really is or achieves.
+In the talk Hickey helps recoup a specificity for each word through an etymological tracing.
+Distilled you take away that *simple* is objective and *easy* is relativistic.

-Our Javian knight probably means *easy*, which Hickey relates to a spacial relativism of *nearness*.
+In consideration of the foregogin, our Javian knight likely means *easy*, which, by Hickey's redefinition (rather reinstatement of acuity), means a spacial relativism of *nearness*.
 As in *easy to go to or get* or near to our understanding.
 In other words *familiar*.
-Like a better developer experience:
+Like a better developer experience.
+Like:

 > ...can I get this instantly and start running it in five seconds?